Fit as a Mama Bear

 Can I use coconut sugar in place of syrup?

 Though most stovetop candied pecans are made with coconut sugar or brown sugar, that may not work for this recipe.
-These pecans require the syrup to crystalize and candy in the oven as it burns off and powdered sugar won't have the same effect.
+These pecans require the syrup to crystallize and candy in the oven as it burns off and powdered sugar won't have the same effect.

 Roasted pecans in maple syrup on a parchment paper lined baking tray with a spoon in the center.

-Maple Candied Pecans (Oven Roasted & Gluten-Free)
+Maple Candied Pecans (Oven Roasted)

 Shelby Stover